-Places in the harp program are suited to students of reading age upwards.
-For those without a piano background, a prior year at piano is recommended though not essential.
-Bart is an experienced teacher of both instruments.
-A course at piano often proves more than a mere stepping stone to harp, having many rewards of its own, not least the acquisition of a broad foundational knowledge of music literacy and awareness of styles; but also dexterity and the two hand co-ordination which accelerate harp learning.
+Most students discover piano lessons often prove more than a mere stepping stone to harp, finding therein the rewards of increased confidence, dexterity and the two hand co-ordination and musical literacy which accelerate harp learning.
 Also fostered through piano lessons are those more elusive virtues of patience and perseverance currently missing from our modern mindset of instant acquisition!
-The old adage rings true: "That which grows slowly, endures".
+The old adage rings true, "That which grows slowly, endures".

-Harp Tidings is always happy to address any harp-related enquiries, so feel free to contact Bart who would be delighted to answer any questions and provide suggestions and recommendations.
+Bart is committed to addressing your harp and/or piano -related enquiries, so feel free to contact Bart at Harp Tidings with any questions and he can provide suggestions and recommendations.